theLowBudgetDev/VocalMail/README.md

     ```

 4.  **(Optional) Manually Reset the Database:**
-    If you ever want to reset the database to its initial state, you can run the setup script manually:
+    If you ever want to reset the database to its initial state, simply delete the `vocalmail.db` file in the root of the project and restart the development server (`npm run dev`).
+A new database file will be created and seeded with fresh data.
-    ```bash
-    npm run db:setup
-    ```

 ### Running the Application